 In East Asia soups are a staple part of any diet.
-This soup is easy to make and requires few ingredients, none of which are difficult to obtain.
+This Thai style chicken soup is easy to make and requires few ingredients, none of which are difficult to obtain.
 The amounts shown here serve 4 generously as a main course or 6 as a starter.
 Serve with a rice dish as a main, a simple egg fried will suffice.
-Halve the amounts for 2 servings.
+Halve the amounts for 2 servings. prawns can also be used as the main ingredient.

 12oz to 15oz ( 330 – 420g) of chicken breast fillet, skinned